 If you are suffering from a calf strain and would like help managing your injury or preventing further muscle damage, your physiotherapist can show you stretching exercises and strengthening methods that have proven to be useful.
 Rehabilitation has been shown to speed recovery and help people quickly return to their normal routines .

-*Note: There is a new body of research emerging suggesting the use of ice in the acute phase is not helpful for healing, though it can reduce pain.
+*Note: There is a new Healthy Body of research emerging suggesting the use of ice in the acute phase is not helpful for healing, though it can reduce pain.
 As evidence collects and practice begins to change we will be sure to update our recommendations.